Links on Android Authority may earn us a commission. Learn more.

 - Not the most common TVs

-- Tend to suffer from blooming where light and dark meet
+- Tend to suffer from blooming where light and darkness meet

 - Same poor viewing angles on non-IPS options